tetracorp/dungeons-of-avalon/docs/_posts/2024-02-07-monster-sprites.md

 categories: data
 ---

-The following are graphics extracted `DAT/PICS`.
+The following are graphics extracted from the file `DAT/PICS`.
 They represent all graphics which fill the main box; i.e. town scenes and monster graphics.

 ### Dungeons of Avalon I